 2. Use of density can be essential

 In short, the density parameter indicates how much reverb reflections are close to one another.
 Lower densities give more space between the reverb’s first reflections and subsequent reflections (Hall Reverb).
 Higher densities place these closer together (Plate and Chamber).
 Generally speaking, as with diffusion, higher densities work better for percussive content and lower densities for vocals and sustained sounds.

 Pre-delay simulates the amount of time it takes for a sound to leave its sound source and create the first reflection.
 Bearing this in mind you should decide where you would like to keep your vocal in the mix, more upfront or back.
 Experiment with pre-delay to achieve the desired position for the vocal.

 In some cases, reverbs with a long tail can sound epic on solo instruments, but hearing it in a full mix is a whole different story.
 If you really wish that long reverb on the solo instrument, try to automate this parameter and decrease it to a reasonable amount when the rest of the elements in the mix starts to play.

 5. Shape it further with equalizer

 As I mentioned before, reverb tends to make things sound big.
 And making something too big on a low end or high end is not the best idea.
-Instead of leaving it as it is try to apply a low cut or high cut with equalizer after the reverb effect.
+Instead of leaving it as it, try to apply a low cut or high cut with an equalizer after the reverb effect.
 By doing this you will have more control over particular frequencies.
 As a result, you’ll be able to easily emphasize or mask certain aspects that need further polishing.